 DIGITAL video II (½ credit)

 Digital Video II expands on the lessons learned in Video I. Assignments will be more self-directed with the student making suggestions.
 Students will draft creative scripts, draw storyboards and take their ideas from concept to finished film using software- editing tools.
 Assignments may be based on popular contest ideas, such as the 48-hour film in which the filmmaker is given a prop, a line of dialogue, and a character, then chooses a genre and produces a short film based on these, though in this case students will have 48 days.
 Each assignment will help the student become more proficient in the use of the camera, sound equipment, lighting, directing, and editing.
 Students will be assessed using two rubrics, a class critique and a personal critique.
 Each rubric focuses on four aspects of the assignments: creative, technical, paperwork, and direction.
 (Please note: each student enrolled in this course is expected to provide their own digital video camera.)

-Prerequisite: Digital Video I
+Prerequisite: Art I and Digital Video I

 Advanced Studio Concentration (½ credit)